The East Hanningfield Curriculum

 - We have designed our curriculum to meet the needs and the interests of the children and families who are part of our community.
-The curriculum is fluid and is reshaped when necessary to include, value and educate the community we serve.
+The curriculum is fluid and is reshaped regularly to address current issues that may be either pertinent to our school community e.g vandalism in the local area or wider, global issues such as the war in Ukraine or plastic pollution in the oceans.
 Our curriculum is broad and balanced and inspires children to question and investigate the world around them.

-- We develop our curriculum to ensure thorough coverage, progression and depth of understanding.
-We aim to provide pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
-A primary focus of our curriculum is to develop in children a lifelong love of learning, raise their aspirations and encourage a sense of pride in achievement.
+- We aim to provide pupils with memorable experiences, in addition to diverse and rich opportunities, from which children can learn and develop a range of transferable skills.

 East Hanningfield Curriculum Organisation